 Better Flooring Options Than a Garage Carpet

 Fortunately, there are better options than carpeting for your garage floor.
-Depending on what you’re looking for, they offer similar comfort without the disadvantages.
+They offer similar comfort without disadvantages, depending on what you’re looking for.

 Coverings, like floor mats or tiles, are ideal options if your garage floor has a lot of surface issues, such as holes or cracks.
 The covering will go right over them, hiding them and creating a uniform surface.